QuantEcon/lecture-python-intro/lectures/equalizing_difference.md

 w_0^h A_h  = \phi w_0^h A_c - D .
 $$ (eq:equalize)

+This is the "indifference condition" that is at the heart of the model.

 Solving equation {eq}`eq:equalize` for the college wage premium $\phi$ we obtain

 $$